kyleiwaniec/w205Project/github-commands.md

 more TK.

 #####Awseome bit of bash I stole somewhere, can't remember where.
 This bit of awesomeness puts the name of the branch in front of my prompt, in a different color, if I am in a git repo.
 You can add it to your ~/.bash_profile if you are working on a mac.
-Not sure where you would put this on a PC.
 So my command promtp looks like this:#####

 > (dev) localhost:w205Project $